UCLL-Full-stack/project2425-groep5-25/back-end/README.md

 The backend requires an environment file (.env) to configure various settings, including API ports, database connections, and JWT authentication.
 Below are the necessary environment variables that need to be set.

+If you are unsure of this, the env/env.ts.
+Can offer you some help of what is needed or if it is even needed.

 ### Ports

 API_PORT=<your_api_port> # The port on which the backend API will run.